Car Accident Lawyer

-No matter which of any of those you decide to move forward with, you should speak with your doctor and car accident attorney in Dekalb County, GA to ensure what may be the best option for your road to recovery.
+No matter which of any of those you decide to move forward with, you should speak with your doctor and car accident attorney in Atlanta, GA to ensure what may be the best option for your road to recovery.

 Rear-end collisions cannot always be avoided but there are steps to take to ensure you have tried your best to avoid them.
 As a person who has been rear-ended, when coming to a stop be sure to leave room in front of you and check for cars behind you.
 This helps when others cars seem to be distracted and unable to stop before colliding into you.
 By doing this, you are not only aware of our surroundings, but also have room to move up or out of the way should someone not be able to stop in time.
 For individuals that rear-end someone else, to avoid doing so again you may want to give enough distance between each car, no matter if they are at a stop or not.
 This will avoid stop and go rear-end accidents that may place you at fault.
 Most importantly, and which may go without saying in both instances, avoid any distractions in the car or outside of the car and pay attention to your surroundings at all times.